rubillionaire/audio_dupes/README.md

 Move duplicate audio
 ====================

-Moves duplicate MP3 and M4A files to another directory.
+Script looks through directory of music, and moves duplicate MP3 and M4A files to another directory of your choosing.
+The audio file with the higher bitrate stays, the lower bitrate file is moved to the duplicate directory.

-Note: This repo was originally setup to flag audio files with a bit of metadata.
-But iTunes choked on the library, so the approach has shifted to moving the files.
-Once moved, one can [manually clean up itunes][0]

 ### Setup.